github-education-resources/teachers_pet/README.md

 gem install teachers_pet
 ```

+To use the latest-and-greatest code from this repository, see the instructions in [CONTRIBUTING.md](CONTRIBUTING.md).

 ## Basic Setup

 * Create an organization (you will be an owner by default).
 The organization should reflect the name of your course.